So for my year end time-out, I went to Macau and then Hong Kong!

 The next day, I finally understood how common the pork chop bun is.
 Everyone eats pork chop bun!
 Breakfast, lunch, dinner, supper.. always available!
 Like nasi lemak.
 And it usually goes with milk tea.
 I love it!
 We're talking about a piece of pork fried to perfection... not minced meat with what-nots.

 and then, after walking a while, it was lunchy-teatime!
-What else but Portugese egg tart! yummers... and after lotsa heavy taste, it all washes down very well with this fave drink of mine-chrysanthemum with honey and lemon.soon it was night time and we went to the ruins which is the icon and memorial of Macau!
+What else but Portugese egg tart! yummers... and after lotsa heavy taste, it all washes down very well with this fave drink of mine-chrysanthemum with honey and lemon.

 and for a taste of Portugese food to complete the trip, we had these for din din! whoa!
 Pork ribs!